scotws/TaliForth2/tests/README.md

 ### Running tests

-To run the test suite, simply run the talitest.py script in this folder.
+To run the test suite, simply run the **talitest.py** script in this folder.
 The output will show up on the screen and a summary will display at the end.
 The results can be found in the file results.txt once it completes.
 This should work on all systems.

-If you have a Linux machine, the ptest.sh can be used instead.
+If you have a Linux machine, the shell script **ptest.sh** can be used instead.
 This spawns a separate process for each test (14 at the time of this writing) and runs them all in parallel.
 With a multicore CPU, this noticeably shortens the test time.
 This script runs the tests with the -m (--mute) option to supress output and only displays the summary results for each test.
 Once all of the test have completed, the results are compiled into the results.txt file.

 It's worth noting that if you interrupt ptest.sh (eg. with a CTRL-C) it will leave behind some "results_testname.txt" files.
 These can